Dave Braun & dbraun99

 I'm a graduate of the University of Minnesota, Institute of Technology, with a degree in Mechanical Engineering.
 I also hold a commercial pilot's certificate with an instrument rating.
 I dusted off my Professional Engineer's license and have been offering my services to small companies who need engineering help.
 My clients are mostly aviation firms, and like a lucky few in the world, I can't believe they actually pay me for doing things that are so much fun!
-I do travel when needed, and just returned from Houston, Texas at the beginning of December (2008), and Pasco, Washington in mid-June (2009).
-The services offered are pretty straightforward:
+I do travel when needed, and just returned from North Carolina (2011, 2013 - 2019); a trip to Sao Paulo, Brazil (2012); and trips to the UK, Germany and Austria in (2013 - 2019); along with numerous trips to Wichita, KS, Seattle, WA, Oklahoma City, Cincinnati, OH and Oshkosh, WI.

 I'm fortunate to have many talented resources available to me, so I can provide a 'one-stop' engineering service to my clients, drawing on additional help as the projects require.
 My fees are hourly plus expenses, but fixed price quotations with defined scopes of work are available upon request.